wmhilton-stoplight/platform-docs/2a.-style-guides/import-style-guides.md

 - If your ruleset contains custom functions, first create a `zip` file that contains the Spectral file and the `.js` files that store custom functions.
 Then, follow the [Import Steps](#import-steps).
 - The import process uses the [Spectral `functionsDir` keyword](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTkw-custom-functions#changing-directory) in the ruleset you are importing to locate custom functions.

+### Import Limitations

+- You can't import JavaScript rulesets.
+- The [`resolved` field](https://docs.stoplight.io/docs/spectral/e5b9616d6d50c-custom-rulesets#resolved) isn't yet supported.
+- [Overrides](https://docs.stoplight.io/docs/spectral/e5b9616d6d50c-custom-rulesets#overrides) aren't yet supported.
+If overrides are used to disable or change the severity of a rule, remove these overrides from your Spectral file, perform the import, and then use the Rule Editor to [disable or change rule severity](j-disable-rules.md).

 ## Import Steps

 To import Spectral files: